Risttahukas/MoreMobHeadsMod/README.md

 All heads use the models based on the mobs' vanilla models and many of them have animations when powered.
 As the mod uses only vanilla textures, all heads change with their corresponding mobs when a texture pack is used.

-Additionally, each mob has its own instrument that can be played by placing their head on a note block (similar to the vanilla feature introduced in 1.20 for the vanilla mob heads)
+Additionally, each mob has its own instrument that can be played by placing their head on a note block (similar to the vanilla feature introduced in 1.20 for the vanilla mob heads).

+The mod also introduces a new enchantment for axes, Beheading.
+Beheading acts like a better Looting for mob heads, having no effect on other drops.